How to Become a Successful English Teacher

 Do you even know what a stative verb is?
 Can you identify “pick up, pick on, pick out” as phrasal verbs?
 When a student asks how she can improve her pronunciation, will you immediately point out the/schwa/ sound and give her targeted exercises?

-And rest assured that if you are American, your students know more English grammar than you do.
+On top of all that, rest assured that, if you are American, your students know more English grammar than you do.

 You read that right.
 Most foreign students learn detailed English grammar in high school.
 They’ll know what a past participle is, identify the 12 verb tenses, and might ask you about dative cases.
 Meanwhile, you’re sitting there thinking, “I thought you just wanted to chat?”